 Restart Your Computer

-The first thing you should do, assuming you haven’t already, is restart your computer.
+One of the first things you should do, assuming you haven’t already, is restart your computer.

 There is a chance that the error 32 is due to an initialisation problem, which could correct itself once you’ve rebooted the machine.
 This is probably more of a long shot, but it’s still worth taking the time to do it.